ckurtz22/SplitNX/README.md

 Inside the `sysmodule` directory:

+1. Ensure you have `switch-mpg123` installed: `dkp-pacman -S switch-mpg123`
-1. Run `make dist`.
+2. Run `make dist`.
-2. Copy the files within the `dist` folder to your SD Card.
+3. Copy the files within the `dist` folder to your SD Card.
-3. Boot up your switch with CFW (Atmosphere/Kosmos).
+4. Boot up your switch with CFW (Atmosphere/Kosmos).